 Ad Disclaimer

-A new window AC unit can cost anywhere from $60 for a small unit you install yourself to $1,200 for a large unit that’s professionally installed.
-However, the average installation cost for a 1-ton AC unit is about $550.
+A new window AC unit can cost anywhere from $60 for a small model you install yourself to $1,200 for a large unit with professional installation.
+The average cost for a 1-ton window AC unit ranges from around $300–$800, and installation can cost an additional $200–$1,000, depending on the job’s complexity and the cost of labor in your area.

 What Factors Affect Window AC Installation Cost?